 If you do not add the salt secret to the link, it will enable the third party to work like normal xAPI content launched from your platform.
 By providing the salt secret, this will validate a call out, adding a “checksum” of the parameters and salt secret, which makes the third party available to validate the content’s launch.

 Below, flag whether you want to track all activities in the package.
 If checked (this is the default setting), the LMS will track ALL activity, including activities and sub-activities.
 If not flagged, only the main activities of the package will be tracked.
 Then, add a title and description of the content in the corresponding text fields, and move to the Additional Info tab.
 Fill out a short description for your file and select a thumbnail.
-You can change the learning object’s description or thumbnail later, as desired.
+You can change the training material’s description or thumbnail later, as desired.